 I have worked with English, Americans, Germans, Indians, Swedes, Danes, Lithuanians, etc., and I’ll tell you – I’m tired!
 Not sure if I’m tired, because I’m tired, or I’m tired, because of daily cultural differences.
 But why I am even writing that I’m tired??
 I’ll be fine, I’m going to Indonesia for vacation soon!
-Today I wanted to share with you my experience about working with different people from all around the world.
+Today I wanted to share with you my experience of working with different people from all around the world.

 Some of them have been my colleagues for several years in a row.
 And here is what I noticed about them.
-I hope, this post will be interesting for you, or maybe you had different experience – please share it!
+I hope, this post will be interesting for you, or maybe you had a different experience – please share it!

 Americans work really hard and a lot of hours!
 Guys, do you really like working so much?
 I think you need to relax!
 I am usually impressed with the work Americans do, they are really good most of the time, but hey… work/life balance – do you have it in your country?
-I can’t say, that most Americans are rude, but I had to listen how Americans are shouting to their colleagues a few times.
-You do not look smarter if you are shouting, right? 🙂 (I have to remember this when I’m shouting at my computer when it freezes.
+I can’t say, that most Americans are rude, but I had to listen to how Americans are shouting to their colleagues.
+You do not look smarter if you are shouting, right? 🙂 (I have to remind me this when I’m shouting at my computer.
 How smart is that…).
 A few weeks ago I joined a new team.
-I had a meeting with one lady from USA.
+I had a meeting with one lady from the USA.
 I was very polite and our meeting started like this: me “Hello Lesley, it is very nice to meet you.
-I’m new in this team, just joined couple of days ago.
+I’m new in this team, just joined a couple of days ago.
 How are you?”, her answer was “Yeah…”. ?? 😀

 Elder Lithuanians do not know English, that’s why only young people work in international companies.
 They are young and eager to achieve more and more.
 They are creative and want to do their best.
 However, some of them are still lacking seniority and political savviness.
 Most of the time Lithuanians are going straight to the point and it’s good unless you are Brit who is not used to it!
 I have heard people from other countries saying that Lithuanians work a lot but they not productive.
-It is not truth!
+It is not the truth!

 Indians.
 Who hasn’t worked with them?
-A lot of companies have offices in India, so in my imagination Hyderabad, Noida and a few other cities are FULL of opportunities for young Indians!
+A lot of companies have offices in India, so in my imagination, Hyderabad, Noida, and a few other cities are FULL of opportunities for young Indians!
 However, Indians are really patient people.
 They might not like their job, but they will do it because “they have to do it”.
-I have a friend in India who hates her job hours.
-She is working with client from Europe, so she comes home really late.
-She has been so unhappy about it, that I couldn’t believe she doesn’t do anything about it.
-“Why don’t you ask your manager to give you some client from Australia?” – I asked.
-She answered “We don’t do that, we can’t just go to manager and ask for another account”.
+I have a friend in India who hates her job schedule.
+She is working with a client from Europe, so she comes home really late.
+She had been so unhappy about it, that I couldn’t believe she doesn’t do anything about it.
+“Why don’t you ask your manager to give you some other client from Australia?” – I asked.
+She answered “We don’t do that, we can’t just go to the manager and ask for another account”.
 Why not?
 Tell me that, why don’t you do that???
 I often feel that Indians are stressed, but they don’t tell that to you.
 They will always say that they’ll do one or another task, but you never know if they will give you the result you need.
-They ask too many questions or they are don’t ask at all and that might affect the quality of task.
+They ask too many questions or they are don’t ask at all and that might affect the quality of the task.
 Indians like to socialize, they like to talk about their family and other important things and they will gladly listen to your stories.
 Use it if you don’t want your Indian colleague to be so stressed and freaking out!

-What are your experience with other nations?
+What is your experience with other nations?